mustafaabbs2/mustafaabbs2.github.io/content/posts/diffusion/index.md

 The dot product $$(\nabla \mathbf{U})_f \cdot \mathbf{\hat{n}}_f$$ is now difficult to evaluate.
 To resolve this, let’s zoom into Cell 2:

-The unit normal vector is split into two – an orthogonal component \Delta and a non-orthogonal component k , where:
+The unit normal vector is split into two – an orthogonal component $\Delta$ and a non-orthogonal component k , where:

 $$\mathbf{\hat{n}} = \Delta + \mathbf{k} $$
 Let’s try substituting this in the discretization: